Neural Image Compression and Explanation: Experiments

-Figure~\ref{fig:explains} illustrates the comparison of NICE with the two other explanation algorithms: Saliency Map~\cite{simonyan2013deep} and RTIS~\cite{dabkowski2017real} on the Caltech images.
+Fig.~\ref{fig:explains} illustrates the comparison of NICE with Saliency Map~\cite{simonyan2013deep}, RTIS~\cite{dabkowski2017real} and CAM~\cite{CAM16} on the Caltech256 images.
 As we can see, our algorithm highlights the whole body of object as the explanation while Saliency Map typically identify edges or scattered pixels as the explanation.
-RTIS can identify coherent saliency regions of an image, however, those regions are overly smooth and cover large background regions~\footnote{See more example results on the ImageNet and CIFAR-10 images from the RTIS paper~\cite{dabkowski2017real}.}.
+RTIS and CAM can identify coherent salient regions of an image, however, those regions are overly smooth and cover large background regions.
+Moreover, the saliency maps generated by RTIS usually have some black grids in the highlighted parts, which are caused by the upsampling step in the mask generator.
 Apparently, our explanations are more concise and coherent than those of the competing methods, and can preserve semantic contents of the images with a high accuracy.
-The superior performance of NICE on identifying semantic regions of images plays a critical role for image compression as we demonstrate next.
+The superior performance of NICE on identifying semantic regions plays a critical role in semantic image compression as we will demonstrate later.

-It's also worth noting that due to the inductive training of the sparse mask generator NICE can produce explanations in nearly real time as it only requires forward evaluation of the generator network.
-For Saliency Map~\cite{simonyan2013deep}, it require both forward and backward propagations through the original discriminator to generate explanations, and thus are much more expensive than NICE.
+To evaluate NICE’s performance of identifying important pixels from an image, Fig.~\ref{fig:curves_remove} demonstrates the evolution of classification accuracies on the Caltech256 test dataset when different percentages of pixels are filled with random values sampled uniformly from $[0,255]$ (a.k.a. post-hoc classification evaluation).
+We compare three different strategies of selecting pixels for random value imputation: (1) Top-K\% pixels sorted descending by $\log\alpha_j, \forall j\in\{1,2,\cdots,P\}$, (2) Bottom-K\% pixels sorted descending by $\log\alpha_j$, and (3) uniformly random K\% pixels.
+Similarly, the same post-hoc classification evaluation is performed with Saliency Map, RTIS and CAM.
+As we can see from Fig.~\ref{fig:curves_remove}, NICE identifies important pixels from images as randomizing their Top-K\% values incurs a dramatic accuracy loss compared to random pixel selection or Bottom-K\% pixel selection.
+The results of Saliency Map, RTIS and CAM show insignificant accuracy loss when randomizing their Top-K\% pixels, demonstrating the superior performance of NICE on identifying salient regions.